Candidates give thoughts on appropriate, effective ways to communicate

-Candidate Mike Hoffman was unable to attend due to illness.
-Candidate David Holterman was out of town due to a prior commitment.
-The Milton Courier caught up with the other two candidates on Monday to ask them the same questions.

 On Feb.
-18 voters will be asked to narrow the number of candidates from five to four.
+18 voters will be asked to narrow the number of candidates from five to four and on April 7 voters will choose the two who will serve on school board.

-Candidates were asked six predetermined questions and given 2 minutes to reply.

-One questions asked was what are “appropriate and effective ways” of communicating with staff, media and the community.

 Crull-Hanke said the district’s mission statement includes partnering with community and having a two-way communication.